Last updated: May 6, 2026

 How seniors can upload proof documents

-New Mexico gives applicants an official document types to upload list.
+New Mexico gives applicants an official HCA upload list.
 That list covers proof of identity, New Mexico residence, income, Medicare or other insurance, housing costs, utility costs, disability, age, and medical expenses.
 In real life, this is where many senior cases slow down.

 Best upload tips: